westgarthb/style-transfer-video-processor/README.md

 ## System Requirements
-This algorithm is very computationally intensive so I highly recommend optimizing its performance by installing drivers for [Tensorflow GPU support](https://www.tensorflow.org/install/gpu) if you have access to a CUDA compatible GPU.
+This algorithm is computationally intensive so I highly recommend optimizing its performance by installing drivers for [Tensorflow GPU support](https://www.tensorflow.org/install/gpu) if you have access to a CUDA compatible GPU.
 Alternatively, you can take advantage of the free GPU resources available through Google Colab Notebooks.
-Even with GPU acceleration the program may take several minutes to render a video.
+Even with GPU acceleration, the program may take several minutes to render a video.

 [Colab Notebook Version](https://colab.research.google.com/drive/1ZjSvUv0Wqib6khaiqcBvRrI5GeSjFcOV?usp=sharing)